WooCommerce: Purchasing Power Parity (PPP) Discounts

 Once I get the billing country, lots of stuff happens:

-1. I make sure country is not US, as its PPP value is 1 by definition.
+1. I exit if the Billing Country is US, as its PPP value is 1 by definition.

-2. I make sure the cart contains the “online-courses” category, otherwise I exit.
+2. I make sure the cart contains the Business Bloomer Club product category, otherwise I exit.

 3. I get the country’s currency code (from WooCommerce itself).